FrenkPr/FreeFirstPersonShooter/README.md

 # FreeFirstPersonShooter
- A free first person shooter project made with Unreal to have a fun
+A free first person shooter project with basic functionalities made with Unreal.